Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 .. figure:: images/luminapanelplugin11.png

-:numref:`Figure %s: Task Manager <luminapanelplugin11>`
+:numref:`Figure %s: Task Manager <luminapanelplugin11>` Pictured are three open terminal windows grouped into one minimal panel entry with "(3)" displayed next to the terminal icon.

-Added by default.
-Its behavior is to group windows by application.
+The grouping task manager displays windows in the panel as well.
+Its primary function is to group windows by application, saving more space on the panel.
+This manager also does not typically display window titles on the panel, a further space savings.

 .. _Time Date: